7 ways to Experience Ghent, Belgium - Canals, Castles, Cafes and More

 Brush Up on your Medieval History

 Inside the castle, there were many rooms to explore and a vast collection of medieval weapons and armor.
 Other than the room used to display those artifacts, the castle is mostly bare.
-You will have to use our imagination to truly visualize what castle life would have been like.
+You will have to use your imagination to truly visualize what castle life would have been like.
 However, all of that stone did set the tone for what was a brutal time in history.
 You will understand what I mean if you take the tour and learn all about the many torture devices they used during this time.

 Also, the castle provides excellent views of Ghent.
 Isn’t it just beautiful!